A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - prevent leaching

 But also certain clay minerals and structurally stable silicate minerals.
-Here begins an often overlooked level of soil regeneration: Don't just think organically.
+This is where an often overlooked level of soil regeneration begins: Not just thinking organically.

-But organic + mineral.
+But organically + minerally.
 A stable system needs both.

 7. Silicon – a functional but underestimated building block

 Silicon is the second most abundant element in the Earth's crust after oxygen.
-However, plant-available silicon is not a given.
-Scientific studies show:- Silicon can stabilize plant cell walls.
+However, plant-available silicon is not self-evidently present.
+Scientific studies show:- Silicon can stabilize plant cell walls

 - It increases mechanical strength